 (Update 8 December 2021 : I wrote a piece about recent news reports that have circulated about The Outlaw Ocean Music Project. Read it here.) 

 A couple of weeks ago I chatted to Tobias Rieser, one half of Austrian Electronic duo Klangkarussell.
-The duo have just released a wonderful single to support Ian Urbina’s Outlaw Ocean Music Project.
-I’ve really been enjoying covering this mammoth project and listening to all the songs created.
-Fusing music making and journalism together – this project is one of a kind.
+The duo have just released a wonderful single called ‘Swan Song’.
 Myself and Tobias chatted for well over an hour about the project and life in general.
 It was a brilliant conversation.
-As this is an Ocean Project interview, it has to be whittled down to a compact and bitesize written form.
-He is a great guy and it’s been a pleasure meeting him, albeit over Zoom.
+Tobias is a great guy and it’s been a pleasure meeting him, albeit over Zoom.

 Why did yourself and Adrian decide to get involved with The Outlaw Ocean Music Project?

 I think the topic and what it’s all about is quite interesting.
 Nobody really knows about what’s happening out in the oceans – Ian’s reporting is very important and through this project he can collect a bit of money to keep documenting and reporting.
 Supporting this type of journalism is why we got involved really.

 He gives people a voice who perhaps didn’t have a voice before – which obviously is the job of any good journalist I suppose.
 There is no law at all in the ocean, people can do whatever they want.
 It’s quite interesting on one side but also a brutal place too.